-- 1.1 The objective of APES 215 Forensic Accounting Services is to specify a Member's professional and ethical obligations in respect of: - the provision of a Forensic Accounting Service to a Client or Employer; - the types of Engagements or Assignments that are a Forensic Accounting Service; - applicable Independence requirements; - relationships and the provision of other Professional Activities that create threats to compliance with the fundamental principles; - the obligations of a Member who provides an Expert Witness Service and the required disclosures in the Member's Report; and - applicable quality control and documentation obligations. - 1.2 Accounting Professional & Ethical Standards Board Limited (APESB) has revised professional standard APES 215 Forensic Accounting Services (the Standard), which is effective for Engagements or Assignments commencing on or after 1 January 2020 and supersedes APES 215 issued in December 2015.
+- 1.1 The objective of APES 215 Forensic Accounting Services is to specify a Member's professional and ethical obligations in respect of: - the provision of a Forensic Accounting Service to a Client or Employer; - the types of Engagements or Assignments that are a Forensic Accounting Service; - applicable Independence requirements; - relationships and the provision of other Professional Activities that create threats to compliance with the fundamental principles; - the obligations of a Member who provides an Expert Witness Service and the required disclosures in the Member's Report; and - applicable quality management and documentation obligations. - 1.2 Accounting Professional & Ethical Standards Board Limited (APESB) has revised professional standard APES 215 Forensic Accounting Services (the Standard), which is effective for Engagements or Assignments commencing on or after 1 January 2025 and supersedes APES 215 issued in June 2023.
 Earlier adoption of this Standard is permitted. - 1.3 APES 215 sets the standards for Members in the provision of quality and ethical Forensic Accounting Services.
 The mandatory requirements of this Standard are in bold-type, preceded or followed by discussion or explanations in normal type.
-APES 215 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.4 Members in Australia shall follow the mandatory requirements of APES 215 when they provide Forensic Accounting Services. - 1.5 Members outside of Australia shall follow the mandatory requirements of APES 215 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.6 Where a Professional Activity which, when it commenced was not a Forensic Accounting Service, later becomes a Forensic Accounting Service, the Member shall comply with the requirements of this Standard from that time onwards. - 1.7 Where a Member is undertaking a Forensic Accounting Service, other than an Expert Witness Service, which later becomes an Expert Witness Service, the Member shall comply with the requirements of Section 5 of this Standard from that time onwards. - 1.8 Members shall comply with other applicable Professional Standards and be familiar with relevant guidance notes when performing Professional Activities.
-All Members shall comply with the fundamental principles outlined in the Code. - 1.9 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.10 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.11 In applying the requirements outlined in APES 215, Members should be guided not merely by the words but also by the spirit of the Standard and the Code. - 1.12 In this Standard, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.
+APES 215 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.4 Members in Australia shall follow all the mandatory requirements of APES 215 when they provide a Forensic Accounting Service that is an Expert Witness Service.
+Members in Australia shall follow the mandatory requirements of APES 215 except for those in Section 5, when they provide a Forensic Accounting Service that is not an Expert Witness Service. - 1.5 Members outside of Australia shall follow the mandatory requirements of APES 215 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.6 Where a Professional Activity which, when it commenced was not a Forensic Accounting Service, later becomes a Forensic Accounting Service, the Member shall comply with the requirements of this Standard from that time onwards. - 1.7 Where a Member is undertaking a Forensic Accounting Service, other than an Expert Witness Service, which later becomes an Expert Witness Service, the Member shall comply with the requirements of Section 5 of this Standard from that time onwards. - 1.8 Members shall comply with other applicable Professional Standards and be familiar with relevant guidance notes when performing Professional Activities.
+All Members shall comply with the fundamental principles outlined in the Code. - 1.9 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.10 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.11 In applying the requirements outlined in APES 215, Members should be guided not merely by the words but also by the spirit of the Standard and the Code.

+1.12 In this Standard, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.